pentamassiv/gtk-layer-shell-gir/gtk-layer-shell-sys/README.md

 ![dependabot status](https://img.shields.io/badge/dependabot-enabled-025e8c?logo=Dependabot)

 # gtk-layer-shell-sys
 These are the unsafe FFI bindings for [gtk-layer-shell](https://github.com/wmww/gtk-layer-shell).
 They were automatically generated from its [.gir file](../gir-files/GtkLayerShell-0.1.gir).
+Unfortunately this crate is GTK3 only because upstream does not yet support GTK4 (https://github.com/wmww/gtk-layer-shell/issues/37).

 ## Usage
 These are the unsafe bindings.
 You most likely want to use the safe [wrapper](../gtk-layer-shell).
 If you are sure you want the unsafe bindings, you can use the features to select the version of gtk-layer-shell.
 Default currently is v0_6.